maddisondesigns/Quark/readme.txt

 = 1.3.4 =
 - Added extra function_exists() checks to allow for easier overriding
 - Fixed gallery layout so that it is cleared properly
+- Fixed issue with content not displaying properly on Single Post when a custom excerpt has been written

 = 1.3.3 =
 - Fixed missing ratings when leaving a review via the WooCommerce product review tab